Mohammadreza4mn/telegram-morse/README.md

 # Telegram Morse 💬

 This app is developed based on the structure of [Telegram Mini Apps](https://core.telegram.org/bots/webapps) and is implemented for use on the Telegram bot.<br />

-🚨✉🚨 Your message will not be saved or copied anywhere during the translation process.<br />
+🔐 Your message will not be saved or copied anywhere during the translation process 🔐<br />

-⛔ The app does not work outside the Telegram environment.<br />
+⛔ The app does not work outside the Telegram environment ⛔<br />

 ## Usage